The Importance of Professional Teeth Cleaning

 You keep your car fairly clean, regularly removing the dirt, garbage, and general “stuff” that tends to accumulate.
 Every once in a while, however, you treat yourself to a professional detailing, and you realize that you were merely scratching the surface with your efforts.
 This same concept holds true for your teeth and gums, except here we’re dealing with something far more important — your dental health.

-If you want to preserve your ability to talk, chew, and smile with ease, for years to come, regular professional teeth cleanings with the team here at Aura Dentistry are one of the most powerful weapons in your dental health arsenal.
+If you want to preserve your ability to talk, chew, and smile with ease, for years to come, regular professional teeth cleanings with the team here at McLean Aura Dentistry are one of the most powerful weapons in your dental health arsenal.

 Under the guidance of Drs.
 Chang Yi and Negar Tehrani, our team has pulled together a few of the many reasons why regular professional teeth cleaning is so very important.